PenguinSoupX/Dotfiles-Manjaro-Laptop/README.md

 My Dot Files
 ============

 This is a collection of dot files that I use on my Linux machine.
-These files contain my personal configurations for various applications and utilities, such as my shell (bash), text editor (Vim), and window manager (i3).
+These files contain my personal configurations for various applications and utilities, such as my shell (bash) and text editor (Vim).

 Installation
 ------------